2017 Albania Global Money Week

 Global Money Week 2017 marked the Bank of Albania’s fourth time participating in the Week’s celebrations.
-In cooperation with the Albanian Association of Banks, and with the support from the Ministry of Education and Sports, the Deposit Insurance Agency (DIA), Junior Achievement (JA) and the National Youth Service (RAS), educational and awareness activities were organized, directly including around 2200 children and young people.
+In cooperation with the Albanian Association of Banks, and with the support from the Ministry of Education and Sports, the Deposit Insurance Agency (DIA), Junior Achievement (JA) and the National Youth Service (RAS), educational and awareness activities were organized, directly reaching around 2200 children and young people.

 The activities of the Global Money Week activities were very diverse and included: